BodenmillerGroup/ImcPluginsCP/README.rst

 Their main use have been the associated multiplexed image segmentation pipeline (https://github.com/BodenmillerGroup/ImcSegmentationPipeline) and projects using this workflow.

-Changenotes:
+Changelog:
 ------------
+2020-11-18: ExportVarCsv now also adds column metadata for the Image table.
-2020-11-13: Adds new ExportVarcsv module has been added that
+2020-11-13: Adds new ExportVarCsv module has been added that
             parses measurement names into a clean metadata folder.
 2020-10-30:
 The modules have been updated to work with *CellProfiler 4* instead of *CellProfiler 3 or 2*!